8 Conditions Related to High Temperatures

 Like this article?
 You may also like to read: How Extreme Temperatures Affect the Human Body

 Some of the symptoms mentioned above may be common to the various conditions related to high temperatures.
 However, each has its own particularity.
 Let’s take a closer look.

-The terms heat stroke and heat exhaustion are often used interchangeably.
-However, there are experts who establish differences between both, pointing out that heat exhaustion is usually the precursor of heat stroke and that it doesn’t produce cognitive alterations.
+The terms sunstroke and heat stroke are often used interchangeably.
+However, there are experts who establish differences between both, pointing out that heat stroke is usually the precursor of sun stroke and that it doesn’t produce cognitive alterations.

-On the other hand, it’s also stated that heat stroke is the result of prolonged exposure to the sun, so it’s characterized by skin sensitivity, damage, and affections.
+On the other hand, it’s also stated that sunstroke is the result of prolonged exposure to the sun, so it’s characterized by skin sensitivity, damage, and affection.
 Although dehydration, general malaise, headache, nausea, tachycardia, and irritability are also present.